Girls have their say. Documentary film

-Four teenage girls sharing opinion on woman’s role in society.
-A thought-provoking film indeed
+Four teenage girls sharing opinion on woman’s role in society in Georgia.
+A thought-provoking film indeed.

 When working on the film, Go Group Media started to understand the full extent of family violence.
 It’s not just about a woman being beaten by her husband, father, brother or any other family member.
 It runs deeper than that, starting early on with the inculcation in little girls of an idea that they are only supporting characters in a society where the leading roles are restricted to men.